-Implementation of Recycled Zr Slag band layer in submerged entry nozzle
+Implementation of recycled Zirconia in slag band layer of submerged entry nozzle

 20m